kauppie/sliceutils/README.md

 ### >> _FindBy_

-Searches to find element's index in a slice for which the argument function returns true.
+Searches to find element's index in a slice for which the argument function returns `true`.

 ### >> _Flatten_